JacobSeatlholo/BHW-package/docs/doc2.md

 id: doc2
 title: Our Story
 ---
-Business Hustle is a product of Simple eternity holdings (PTY) LTD a company registered and incorporated in the Republic of South Africa.
+Business Hustle© is a product of Simple eternity holdings (PTY) LTD a company registered and incorporated in the Republic of South Africa.

 ## What We Offer